ARM vs. fixed rate mortgages: What’s the difference?

 An adjustable-rate mortgage, better known as an “ARM,” is a home loan with an interest rate that can change periodically.
 Your monthly payments will go up or down when interest rates fluctuate.

 An ARM starts with an introductory fixed interest rate, then adjusts after the initial fixed interest rate period ends.
 The rate can change based on the index agreed to in terms.
 Period terms are set up in advance and range between 3-, 5-, 7- and 10-year terms.
+This differs from a fixed rate in that a fixed-rate mortgage has the same interest rate for the entire term of the loan.

 - Generally, lower initial interest rates than a fixed-rate mortgage